Ashwagandha is a powerful herb. In this week’s post, I share the hidden dangers in this adaptogenic herb.

 The first question one should ask is “what’s causing my adrenal fatigue to begin with?“

 Excess copper, elevated kryptopyrroles, and undermethylation are classic underlying causes of chronic fatigue.
-Copper is especially insidious as it causes an increase in norepinephrine that puts stress on the adrenals, thus impairing hormone activity.
+Copper is especially insidious as it causes an increase in norepinephrine while lowering dopamine, which puts stress on the adrenal glands, thus impairing hormone activity.

 Our protocols for oxidative stress work at the root biochemical cause of your adrenal fatigue, making the need for potentially damaging herbal adaptogens unnecessary.